Byzantine Empire Facts, Religion, Flag, Arts

 Story Of Eastern Roman Empire And The Ruler Arcadius

 Arcadius was more lucky.
 He had the Constantinople as the capital.
-Safe and naturally defended place in the middle of the World.
+Safe and naturally defended place against Barbarian invasions.
 Eastern Roman Empire became wealthy since it’s located in the center of old trade routes.

 Constantinople The Capital Of Eastern Roman Empire